The functions, benefits, and necessity of amino acids

 Proline – is essential for the synthesis of collagen

 Glycine – helps with the maintenance of sleep, and also promotes glycogen storage

 So now you know about your Essential Amino Acids (EAA’s) and Branched Chain Amino Acids (BCAA’s), and yes we need them in our lives.
-Be ensured to eat a balanced diet to obtain all your essential amino acid needs, and supplement accordingly when your body is feeling weak from illness, fatigued or stressed, as amino acids can help keep us healthy, make us stronger and can give us all the tools we need to make every repetition count to ensure we can all become our optimum selves.
+There are 20 different amino acids, including essential amino acids and nonessential amino acids, that help to grow and function properly.
+Be ensured to eat a balanced diet to obtain all your essential amino acid needs, and supplement accordingly when your body is feeling weak from illness, fatigued or stressed, as aminos can help keep us healthy, make us stronger and can give us all the tools we need for optimal digestion and to make every repetition count to ensure we can all become our optimum selves.